StefanoRausch/Literate-Source-Code/README.md

 **Explain and Code.**

-To document single source code units ( files ) can be a daunting task — at least it has been for me.
-On the one hand there are well established ( strict ) standards following for example the DocBlock Guidelines [^DocBlock] and on the other side of the spectrum there is no [software documentation][] at all — the latter not being the choice of the day.
+To document single source code units `files` can be a daunting task — at least it has been for me.
+On the one hand there are well established ( strict ) standards following for example the DocBlock Guidelines, such as [Javadoc Comment][Javadoc], [PHPDoc][PHPDoc] et al., and on the other side of the spectrum there is no [software documentation][] at all — the latter not being the choice of the day.

 The question to be answered is what, how ( much ) and to whom exactly a project wants to deliver documentation-wise.
 Is there possibly a [KISS][] all-encompassing way to satisfactorily address all stakeholders?
 Maybe ...

-LSC [^LSC] might be a good concept to implement.
+LSC ( Literate Source Code ) might be a good concept to implement.
 It is flexible enough to mimic — literally to the dot — the strict way as well as to accommodate a very informal and / or minimalistic writing style.

 ## The Concept

 Food for thought :

-> Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do. — Donald E. Knuth [^Donald E. Knuth]
+> Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do. — Donald E. Knuth in his article [Literate Programming][] submitted to [The Computer Journal][]

 LSC is a spin-off of [Literate Programming][LP] in that respect that it embraces the weave ( documentation ) part of that approach and leaves the tangle ( programming ) aspect to be implemented by the project wanting to use the concept.

-Taking the idea of using [Markdown][] for writing documentation — and ease of publishing — to a new level [^inspiration], LCS can be applied to any chosen programming language :
+Taking the idea of using [Markdown][] for writing documentation — and ease of publishing — to a new level, attribution for the inspiration is given to [Literate CoffeeScript][], LCS can be applied to any chosen programming language :

-- Documentation starts at the beginning of a line.
+- **Documentation starts at the beginning of a line**.
-- Code is indented ( at least and per additional level ) with exact 4 spaces and spaces only. [^spaces]
+- **Code is indented ( at least and per additional level ) with exact 4 spaces and spaces only**.

+    The reason for this restriction is simple : to be able to use tabulators for adding paragraphs to list items as well as to have code blocks not recognised by the extraction tool.

 That's it — apart from the implementation for extracting the source code.